 Along the trail in the beginning and towards the end of the valley, we heard the sound of thundering water.
 Curious, we explore some of the smaller, more hidden trails that deviated from the path, and found a magnificent waterfall and ravine, perfect for picnicking.
 Surrounded by lush alpine larch, and magnificent waterfalls and ravines, it was sensory overload for me.
 However, we couldn’t stay long since our final destination, Sentinel Pass is still ways to go.

-As you follow the trail northward, it started turning towards and ascending the very base of Mount Temple.
+As you follow the trail northward leaving the Valley of the Ten Peaks, the trail starts turning towards and ascend the very base of Mount Temple.
 From the valley, it’s another 2.5 km, and close to 656 ft elevation gain as the trail traverse towards Pinnacle Mountain, making another two switchbacks before reaching the summit of Sentinel Pass.
 This area is full of loose rocks, so be watchful of falling rocks and debris.
 A large rolling rock came crashing down towards me around this area and had I not been warned, I wouldn’t have been here to write about this adventure.
 In the far distance, you can hear the echoing of avalanches.
 This pass is also very windy, so it’s a smart idea to pack a light, windproof jacket in your backpack.

 As you reach Sentinel Pass, you can finally see over into the next valley called Paradise Valley.
 The view from here is spectacular.
 On one side is the panorama of Larch Valley with its magnificent mountain backdrop, and on the north side, a picturesque view of Paradise Valley can be seen with Mount Aberdeen towering over.
 The pinnacles that got Pinnacle Mountain its name are clearly visible from here.
 For the more adventurous, and physically fit, the scramble toward Mount Temple starts at this pass as well.
 Not to be attempted unless you have arranged a shuttle or dropped off a second vehicle to complete the circuit between the Paradise and Moraine parking lot.